Kros-sk/TeaPie.Extensions/README.md

 ## ⚠️ Disclaimer

 This extension was generated using artificial intelligence.
 While we strive for accuracy, there may be bugs or issues that need to be addressed.
-Please report any problems you encounter through GitHub issues.
+Please report any problems you encounter through GitHub issues

+todo:

+.gitignore - fix
+farebne ikonky to result view
+spustanie testov s parametrom .teapie/ ...